 1. Start with your hair a little dirty, just a day or so should be fine and brush it out really well.
 Put on your hair dying shirt and clear your bathroom of anything you wouldn't want to drip dye or bleach on.

 2. Mix together your bleach.
 If you bought a box that has all the parts divided for you, mix together the mixture as instructed on the box.
 If you bought lightening powder and developer, mix together equal parts and stir.
 If you're not sure, add developer slowly.
 You can always add more developer, but you can't always add more bleach powder.
-The mixture should look kind of like pancake batter - drippy, but still sticks to your brush.
+The mixture should look kind of like pancake batter - drippy, but still sticks to your brush.3.
+Once you've mixed your bleach, put on your gloves and part your hair down the middle.
+It helped me to clip back my bangs so that I could just focus on the ends of my hair.

 4. Take the bleach and apply it as evenly as you can to just the ends of your hair.
 Save some bleach for the rest of your head, because we will be working our way up.
 I did about 3 inches at first because I knew I would be cutting a lot of it off, but put on as much as you'll want your hair to be bright red.
 This will be the brightest part of your hair.